What comes to your mind when you think of SEO?

 Take Kinsta APM (Application Performance Monitoring), for example.
-Free for Kinsta users, Kinsta APM captures timestamped information about your website’s PHP processes, MySQL database queries, external HTTP calls, and more.
+It is free for all Kinsta users, and with its data, you can dig into specific slow-loading pages to identify the root cause of the issue.
+The Kinsta APM captures timestamped information about your website’s PHP processes, MySQL database queries, external HTTP calls, and more.

-You probably already realize that server downtime will cost you.
-You’ll miss potential sales during the time the site is down.
-And there’s your reputation to consider — if a customer comes to your site while it’s down, they may consider you unreliable and not come back.
+You probably already realized that server downtime will cost you.
+You can miss potential sales during the time the site is down and upset your customers.
+And there’s your reputation to consider — if someone comes to your site while it’s down, they may consider you unreliable and not come back.

 It gets worse.
 Server downtime also affects SEO.
 If a search engine crawls your website when it’s down, you might get temporarily de-indexed.
 And Google has been known to crawl a site less frequently if it experiences downtime, which isn’t good for SEO.

 Any site can experience a bit of downtime, but you want to minimize it.
 A host with an uptime guarantee can ensure that server downtime is a rare issue.